Amartya-pixel/Amartya-pixel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently, I am a final year MS(Research) scholar at the Department of Computer Science and Engineering.
+Currently, I am a final year MS(Research) scholar at the Department of Computer Science and Engineering, IIT Madras.
+My research interest lies in the broad spectrum of wireless sensing, focussed on radio imaging.
+Prior to IIT Madras I completed my B.Tech from Government College of Engineering and Leather Technology, Kolkata.